babelouest/iddawc/README.md

-# Iddawc - OAuth2/OIDC Client and Relying Party library
+# Iddawc

 ![.github/workflows/ccpp.yml](https://github.com/babelouest/iddawc/workflows/.github/workflows/ccpp.yml/badge.svg)

+## Disclaimer

+This library is a personal project mostly developped by myself on my free time, with gracious help from users.

+It also relies on libraries that have the same flaw, and please note that I have less time to work on it.
+So be careful on how you use this library.

+## OAuth2/OIDC Client and Relying Party library

 Handles the OAuth2 and OpenID Connect authentication process flow from the client side.
 - Generates requests based on input parameters